 What follows is a sequence of individualized modules that build upon one another, with quizzes at the end of each session to check your understanding.
-Old habits are hard to break, but Sleepio takes a step-by-step approach to correcting problematic thoughts and behaviors – consider it a 6-week, much-needed course on sleep.
+Sleepio takes a step-by-step approach to correcting problematic thoughts and behaviors.
+Consider it a 6-week, much-needed course on sleep.

 Moving beyond the basics

 What I found particularly helpful were the in-depth exercises to help calm the racing mind, as shown below.
-Having already taken mindful-based stress reduction and self-compassion, it was helpful to incorporate each of these techniques into my sleep toolkit with the following thought challenges and video guides:
+I have already done mindful-based stress reduction and self-compassion.
+However, it was helpful to incorporate each of these techniques into my sleep toolkit with the following thought challenges and video guides: